jedinym/sqc-text/main.typ

 One way to address these limitations is by dividing the structure into multiple files.
-However, doing so may complicate tasks such as visualization or certain validations of the structure.
+However, doing so may complicate tasks such as visualization or certain structure validations.
 As a result, this makes the format less suitable for handling very large structures.

-Some attempts have been made to improve these limitations over the years (e.g. the hybrid-36 counting system for atom and residue numbers @hybrid-36), but none of them have been particularly prevalent, as it would be difficult to adapt existing tools.
+Some attempts have been made to improve these limitations over the years (e.g., the hybrid-36 counting system for atom and residue numbers @hybrid-36), but none of them have been particularly prevalent, as it would be difficult to adapt existing tools.